Quick answer

 Are price tracking apps allowed?

 Yes.
-Apps like CostLow monitor publicly available prices on Costco.com.
+Apps like CostLow monitor publicly available prices and your own receipts.
 This is legal and doesn't violate any terms of service.

 Will I get alerts for warehouse clearance?